-- 4. Tamagawakyo – Truly Wakayama in Autumn!
-Fascinating Rocks Complimented by Amazing Foliage
+- 4. Tamagawa-kyo Gorge: Truly Wakayama in Autumn!
+Fascinating rocks complemented by amazing foliage

-- 6. The Fukusada Giant Ginkgo Tree – Right Next to the Highway!
+- 6. The Fukusada Giant Ginkgo Tree: Spectacular sight right next to the highway!

 - 9. Otakigawa Forest Park – Try the Japanese Art of ‘Forest Bathing’ in a Breathtaking Valley of Foliage!

 Established by legendary Buddhist monk Kukai, the mountain of Koya-san is Wakayama’s most famous region and one of the most sacred places in Japan.
-The entire mountain is covered by temples practicing Shingon Buddhism, and everywhere you look you’ll find a deep connection to this age-old religion.
+The entire mountain is covered by temples practicing Shingon Buddhism, and everywhere you look, you’ll find a deep connection to this ancient religion.

 Strolling around the mountainside provides endless charm, with plenty of hidden temples waiting to be found by adventurous travelers!

-Koya-san’s autumn beauty peaks from the end of October to the beginning of November, whereby the entire mountain is colored by red and yellow leaves, forming a breathtaking harmony with the ancient temple buildings.
+Koya-san’s autumn beauty peaks from the end of October to the beginning of November.
+The entire mountain is colored by red and yellow leaves, forming a breathtaking harmony with the ancient temple buildings.
 This is best experienced through a stroll along the Jabara Road from Kongobuji Temple to the Danjo-garan, which is covered by tunnel-like canopies of stunning red leaves!

 To get to Koya-san, take the Koya-san Cable Car from Gokurakubashi Station on the Nankai-Koya Line.
 Get off at Koya-san Station and take a bus to Kongobuji-mae.

-The Koya-Ryujin Skyline is a roughly 42-kilometer stretch of road on national highway route 371 connecting Wakayama’s Ito district with Tanabe City.
-As its name suggests, this winding, uninterrupted drive wedged between untouched nature makes one feel as if they are floating in the sky!
+The Koya-Ryujin Skyline is a roughly 42-kilometer road on national highway route 371, connecting Wakayama’s Ito district with Tanabe City.
+As its name suggests, this winding, uninterrupted drive wedged between untouched nature makes one feel like they are floating in the sky!